 The accompanying unaudited financial statements of Cellular Technical Services Company, Inc. (the "Company"), including the December 31, 1998 balance sheet which has been derived from audited financial statements, have been prepared in accordance with generally accepted accounting principles for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In the opinion of management, all adjustments (consisting of normal recurring accruals) considered necessary for a fair presentation have been included.
-The operating results for the three month period ended March 31, 1999 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 1999.
+The operating results for the three and six month periods ended June 30, 1999 are not necessarily indicative of the results that may be expected for the fiscal year ending December 31, 1999.
+The Company does not separately disclose comprehensive income because it does not have any components of comprehensive income other than net income.
 For further information, refer to the financial statements and footnotes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 1998.